dexafree/MaterialList/README.md

 Since version 2.0, MaterialList provides animations, in order to enhance cards apparitions.

 You can implement them just by calling the [setItemAnimator(RecyclerView.ItemAnimator animator)](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.html#setItemAnimator(android.support.v7.widget.RecyclerView.ItemAnimator) "Android Developer Documentation") method.

+There also exists an extensive [animation library for the RecyclerView from wasabeef](https://github.com/wasabeef/recyclerview-animators).

 ## Extensibility
 MaterialList was created with extensibility in mind, so it makes things easy for you if you want to create your own Cards.